AmirRMoezi/OpenBMC-Preparation/README.md

 qemu-system-arm -M ast2500-evb -nic user -drive file=obmc-phosphor-image-ast2500.static.mtd,format=raw,if=mtd -nographic
 </code>
 </pre>
-  Note that the name of your mtd file may differ.
-It is probably like 'obmc-phosphor-image-evb-ast2500-20230813043725.static.mtd'.
-So change the name of mtd file in the command above according to your mtd file name.
-This image is included it the repository.
+Please remember that your '.mtd' file might have a different name, like 'obmc-phosphor-image-evb-ast2500-20230813043725.static.mtd'.
+So, you need to adjust the filename in the command accordingly.
+This image is in the repository.
-To run the OpenBMC on the real AST2500 evaluation board, you should extract a compressed file with '.mtd.all.tar' extension.
-It includes a file named 'image-bmc'. put a .bin extension on it and program the board with this image.
-This image is included it the repository.
+To run OpenBMC on an actual AST2500 evaluation board, you should first extract a compressed file with the '.mtd.all.tar' extension.
+Inside this file, you'll find a 'image-bmc' file.
+Just add '.bin' to its name and use that file to program the board.
+This image is also available in the repository.

 # Possible problems and solutions
 ## Do not use Bitbake as root
 You may encounter this error at the beginning of baking process:
 <pre>
   <code>
 ERROR:  OE-core's config sanity checker detected a potential misconfiguration.